-Zazen includes a minutely precise study of our body mind phenomena.
+Zazen includes a minutely precise study of our body/mind phenomena.
 We open to our intimate experience without judgment by staying centered and receptive, returning to “now” by releasing attachment to thought, moment after moment.
 At first, most of us need to engage some concentration practice to gather the attention as well as find inspiration in our intention through our rituals of bowing and chanting.
-When I was first practicing, I had no idea what other people were doing on the cushion, my inner critic imagining everyone in deep samadhi when I was struggling with anxiety or a troubled relationship.
-Below are real accounts of the dynamic and ever shifting inner landscape from formal Zen students regarding their first and last 5 minutes of zazen.
-May these candid accounts encourage your own curiosity about the world this body/mind called “me” is always creating all on its own, and what is beyond that creating.
+When I was first practicing, I had no idea what other people were doing on the cushion.
+My inner critic imagined everyone in deep samadhi while I was struggling with anxiety or a troubled relationship.
+Below are real accounts of the dynamic and ever-shifting inner landscape from formal Zen students regarding their first and last 5 minutes of zazen.
+May these candid accounts encourage your own curiosity about the world this body/mind called “me” is always creating on its own, and what is beyond that creating.

 Q: What is your zazen like the first and last 5 minutes?

 For me the first five minutes are pretty chaotic.
 I bow three times, chant some things, read a precept, and then settle in.
 I move my legs first and take a deep breath.
 I start my timer.
 Usually in the first two breaths, I feel some dread and doubt that I can sit here for 40 minutes but I just sit through that and it relaxes.
 I usually let go of what is happening by noticing it and then letting it pass.
 I then just start to use my breath as an object and follow it.
 The last five minutes can be restless but in a different way.
 Usually, I feel the spaciousness of zazen and can watch the restlessness with a little more ease.
 Sometimes, I do zazen in the middle of the day I am pretty antsy about starting work so this time can be more restless.